 The Company and Mr. Bernau are parties to an employment agreement dated August 3, 1988 as amended in February 1997, in January of 1998, in November 2010, and again in November 2012.
 Under the amended agreement, Mr. Bernau is paid an annual salary of \$235,000 with annual increases tied to increases in the consumer price index.
-Mr. Bernau's 2016 bonus is calculated as a percentage of Company net income before taxes; 5% on the first \$1.75 million of pre-tax income, and 7.5% on the pre-tax net income over \$1.75 million, not to exceed \$256,000.
-In 2016 the Board awarded a one-time meritorious bonus of \$100,000.
-The Board intends to evaluate and revise Mr. Bernau's bonus structure in 2017.
+Mr. Bernau's 2017 bonus is calculated as a percentage of Company net income before taxes; 5% on the first \$1.75 million of pre-tax income, and 7.5% on the pre-tax net income over \$1.75 million, not to exceed one hundred percent of his base salary.
 Additionally, Mr. Bernau participates in the employer sponsored 401(k) plan.
 Pursuant to the terms of the employment agreement, the Company is to provide Mr. Bernau with housing on the Company's property.
 Mr. Bernau resides in the estate house, free of rent, which is also used to accommodate overnight stays for Company guests.
 Mr. Bernau resides in the residence for the convenience of the Company and must continue to reside there for the duration of his employment in order to provide additional security and lock-up services for late evening events at the Winery and Vineyard.
 The employment agreement provides that Mr. Bernau's employment may be terminated only for cause, which is defined as non-performance of his duties or conviction of a crime.